The marketing world can feel like a formula 1 race track at times. Everything seems to be moving at breakneck speed and things are always changing.

 There’s a constant barrage of new strategies and tactics like content marketing, email marketing, SEO, link building and viral marketing.
 Each one requiring a complex set of skills to wield effectively.

 Making it easy for any marketer to feel like he’s sinking in an ocean of information, with concrete blocks attached to his feet.
-But regardless of the business you’re in – and no matter how much people’s tastes change, or how many new strategies and tactics are released…
+But regardless of the business, you’re in – and no matter how much people’s tastes change, or how many new strategies and tactics are released…

 Marketers will always rack their brains to answer this super-important question:

-“How can I increase online sales?”
+“How to increase online sales fast?”

 This cheat sheet will lighten the mental load and answer that question.
 Below are 51 proven ways to increase online sales and soar your business growth.